vanmooylipidomics/LOBSTAHS/README.md

 <h4>Citation</h4>

 LOBSTAHS is described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
 Van Mooy.
 2016.
-LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers." *Analytical Chemistry*.
+LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers."
+In review for *Analytical Chemistry*.

 <h4>Installation</h4>